Juelz Santana: Unreleased Born to Lose, Built to Win album, Love & Hip Hop: New York appearances (2007–2016)

 In 2007, rifts and disagreements between the various Dipset members was beyond repair and the group disbanded.
-In August 2008, it was reported that Cam'ron had sold his contract to Def Jam, leaving Santana to form the hip hop collective Skull Gang and label imprint Skull Gang Entertainment.
+In August 2008, it was reported that Cam'ron had sold his contract to Def Jam for $2 million USD, leaving Santana to form the hip hop collective Skull Gang and label imprint Skull Gang Entertainment.
 The group released the mixtapes Takeover on September 19, 2008, and the Christmas-themed A Tribute to Bad Santa Starring Mike Epps with Jim Jones on November 25, 2008, before their debut album, Skull Gang, was released on May 5, 2009.

 In 2008, Santana began working on his third album, Born to Lose, Built to Win.
 Despite several single releases, including 2007's "The Second Coming" with Just Blaze, 2009's "Mixin' Up the Medicine" with Yelawolf and "Back to the Crib" with Chris Brown, the album was never released.
 During this time, Juelz' contributions to Lil Wayne's Tha Carter III led to his third Grammy Award nomination, Album of the Year at the 2009 Grammy Awards.

 In April 2010, Cam'ron and Jim Jones officially announced the end of their feud, and the Diplomats reunited for several singles after signing with Interscope Records.
 In 2011 and 2012, Santana made brief appearances on the first two seasons of VH1 reality series Love & Hip Hop: New York, alongside other Dipset group members and their significant others.

 On December 21, 2012, Santana announced the release of the mixtape God Will'n, his first solo project in eight years.
 It was released on January 14, 2013, with XXL later naming it the 9th best mixtape of the year.
 It was preceded by the singles "Bodies" featuring Lil Reese, and "Soft" featuring Fabolous, Rick Ross and Meek Mill.
 Santana also released music videos for "Nobody Knows" featuring Future, "Awesome" featuring Wale, and "Everything Is Good" featuring Wiz Khalifa, saying that he had shot music videos for every song on the tape.
 A month later, Santana announced his collaboration with Queens-based clothing brand collective, S.B.O.E (Slow Bucks Over Everything), with the release of the mixtape All We Got Is Us.

 In November 2016, Santana joined the supporting cast of Love & Hip Hop: New York in its seventh season, releasing the freestyle "Up In The Studio Gettin Blown".